-In 2015, Quinterno will serve as a visiting lecturer at the Sanford School of Public Policy at Duke University.
-In that role, he will develop and teach a course in regional economic and social analysis for students in the master of public policy program.
+In 2015, Quinterno became a visiting lecturer at the Sanford School of Public Policy at Duke University.
+In that role, he teaches regional economic and social analysis to students in the master of public policy program.

 Over the years, Quinterno has served on numerous public and non-governmental committees related to the public workforce system.
 He also was a member of the board of directors of the International Affairs Council of North Carolina, and he previously served on the steering committee of the Triangle Gives Back Initiative of the Triangle Community Foundation, on the board of the Emerging Tar Heel Leaders Network, and on the Leadership Council of the National Skills Coalition.

 In 2010, Quinterno was selected as a Marshall Memorial Fellow by the German Marshall Fund of the United States.
 In 2013, he was named to the roster of the Fulbright Specialist Program for a five-year term.